anupkallingal/AKAWay/README.md

-"# AKAWay"
+AKAWay
 ==========
-A repository to store all my experimental and research project.
+A repository to store all my experimental and research projects.

 Plan to maintain the following structure at the root of this repository:
 * Projects